Post-Quantum Hybrid Digital Signatures with Hardware-Support for Digital Twins: APPENDIX A

-We implemented our schemes in Elliptic-Curves (EC) that offer small signature and public key sizes.
-Specifically, we used Ed25519 \cite{Ed25519} that offers efficient arithmetics.
+We implemented our schemes in the EC domain due to the small key sizes.
+Specifically, we used the curve of Ed25519 \cite{Ed25519} that offers efficient arithmetics.
 The security of Ed25519 relies on Elliptic Curve Discrete Logarithm Problem (ECDLP), which is the EC variant of DLP in Definition \ref{def.dlp}.